The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Brent Shields.
 Perf.
 Keri Russell, Skeet Ulrich, Mare Winningham.
 Hallmark Hall of Fame, 2005.
 Based on the novel by Ann Howard Creel.

-Synopsis: Set during World War II, a beautiful young white woman (Keri Russell) agrees to an arranged marriage with a lonely, good-hearted white farmer (Skeet Ulrich) due to her impending pregnancy out of wedlock.
+Synopsis: Set during World War II, a young woman (Keri Russell) agrees to an arranged marriage with a lonely, good-hearted farmer (Skeet Ulrich) due to her impending pregnancy out of wedlock.
 The farmer’s not the father — they’d never met before the wedding — but he’s determined to do the best by her.
-This includes getting some books from the local public library (an hour away!).
-A young white woman plays the friendly, helpful librarian.
+This includes getting some books from the local public library (an hour away!) with the help of a friendly librarian.

 Role Call: Kira Bradley as Librarian—Information Provider (female)